Fourfront Group London Bridge Henry Woide 0793

 Intentional office design can help encourage a sense of belonging and community between employees.
 Some ways that this could be achieved include:

 • Creating open layouts with communal spaces: As mentioned above, there is still debate amongst experts around whether an open plan layout is the most conducive working environment.
-One study in the Journal of Environmental Psychology found that spatial arrangements allowing employee interactions can increase workplace friendships.
+One study, published in the Journal of Corporate Real Estate, conducted a meta-analysis to examine the impact of the physical work environment on knowledge workers.It found that open floor plans and designated collaboration zones were found to facilitate communication and knowledge sharing among employees.
+This fosters a sense of community and belonging, which can contribute to increased wellbeing.
 Open floor plans with shared lounges, cafes, and informal gathering areas promote chance encounters and bring people together.
-However, the most considered office designs will not dismiss the need for smaller, more private workplaces where employees can focus undisturbed on tasks too.
+However, the most considered office designs will not dismiss the need for smaller, more private workspaces where employees can focus undisturbed on tasks too.

 • Including recreation spaces: A Steelcase report shows open collaboration areas increase employees' connection to colleagues.
 Game rooms, fitness centres, nearby walking trails, and outdoor seating provide opportunities for social bump moments.